nigelhewitt/Logger/README.md

 To get the DXCC country data I download a file from the ARRL that is intended to be man-readable and unscramble that.
-I don't actually think it is very man readable as I can't deduce any certain rules that it doesn't break but I think I have a handle on what is intended - aside from the Russian entries that I substitue out with another string that I believe covers the actual callsigns used.
+I don't actually think it is very man readable as I can't deduce any certain rules that it doesn't break but I think I have a handle on what is intended - aside from the Russian entries that I substitute out with another string that I believe covers the actual callsigns used.
 It decodes all the countries in my current log other than four that I don't actually believe in.